Getting Started: 6 steps to setup success

 - CRM: Sync your sales and support efforts by connecting your CRM to Help Scout conversations.
 Capsule and Pipedrive are the most popular.

 - Slack: Our most popular integration by far, and really in a league of it’s own.
 Bring incoming conversation into a Slack channel for immediate alerts, as well as customer satisfaction ratings and comments.
-It’s essential: Slack (We also have a similar HipChat or Campfire integrations that work the same way for our early adopter group chat system friends)
+It’s essential: Slack (We also have a similar Campfire integration that works the same way if Slack isn't your thing.)

 - Ecommerce: Shopify, WooCommerce, and Magento.
 Get your customer’s order information connected to every Help Scout conversation.
 That’s what we have in store for your store.